Student health and wellbeing

 Student Health and Counselling (Mauri Ora)

 Student Health and Counselling (Mauri Ora) is coordinating the medical response across the University as well as being in close contact with external public health agencies.
-It is an evolving scenario and updates will continue to be fed through the website and social media.
+The COVID-19 pandemic is an evolving scenario and updates will continue to be fed through the website and social media.

 Look after yourself and others by prioritising your wellbeing during this period of uncertainty.
 We have many services in place to support you.
 These will be delivered remotely during this period and we will update this information soon.
-We will also be sharing updated information and resources for students to help you manage your wellbeing.
+Our student wellbeing leaders and Student Wellbeing team have created a series of resources to support you.

 It can be important for students to link to their whakapapa, ancestors, or connection to where they have come from.
 This connection can improve mental and spiritual wellbeing.
 The places below are available for students to access when they feel that this knowledge or connection will benefit them: